Jazz bass: Fretted and fretless bass guitars

 One of the options for bass guitarists is whether to use an instrument with frets on the fingerboard or not.
 On a fretted bass, metal frets divide the fingerboard into semitone divisions (as on a guitar).
 The original Fender basses had 20 frets, but modern basses may have 24 or more.
 Fretless basses have a distinct sound, because the absence of frets means that the string must be pressed down directly onto the wood of the fingerboard as with the double bass.
 The string buzzes against the wood and is somewhat muted because the sounding portion of the string is in direct contact with the flesh of the player's finger.
 The fretless bass allows players to use the expressive devices of glissando, vibrato and microtonal intonations such as quarter tones and just intonation.

 In a small combo, the bass player may alone determine which type of bass to use and for which tunes.
 In a band with a bandleader, the leader may provide guidance on what tunes are best suited to each type of bass.
-Some bassists use both fretted and fretless basses in performances, according to the type of material they are performing.
-While fretless basses are often associated with jazz and jazz fusion, bassists from other genres use fretless basses, such as metal bassist Steve Di Giorgio.
+Some bassists use both fretted and fretless basses in performances, according to the style of repertoire they are performing.
+While fretless basses are often associated with jazz and jazz fusion, many other genres use fretless basses as well, such as metal bassist Steve Di Giorgio.

 Fretless bass guitars are often used by jazz fusion bass guitar players; this fretless bass has flatwound strings; note the markers inlaid into the side of the fingerboard, to aid the performer in finding the correct pitch.